 Sometimes false positive reactions [the test is positive but you are not truly allergic to the test substance] occur if the patch test is done when the rash is acute and is extensive.
 It is always prudent to wait until the rash gets better before doing the test.

 Patch testing to antigens at standard concentrations and in standard vehicles is an extremely safe procedure.
 Complications include flare-up of contact dermatitis.
 Severe reactions (allergic or irritant) can lead in rare cases to blistering, necrosis, scarring, keloids, and light or dark pigmentation of the skin at the test site.
 Occasionally, persistent reactions or bacterial or viral infections may occur.
 An anaphylactic reaction may occur to antigens that are responsible for contact urticarial responses.
 Very rarely patients are sensitized to an antigen by patch testing.
 Complications from patch tests with a standard series are rare and are no excuse for the omission of this valuable test procedure.
 It is our policy to get informed verbal and written consent from you before applying patches.

 If you experience significant itching, irritation or pain at the site, you should contact us immediately, remove the offending patch with the physician’s permission and leave the non-offending patch on.

 The patch tests have 70% sensitivity and specificity.
 This means a negative test does not rule out allergic contact dermatitis.
 If you have a positive test, then you should find out the relevance of the test by strictly eliminating all skin and body care products and other products containing the offending chemicals and see if the rash resolves over time.

 Most of the insurance companies cover the tests.
 Some insurance may require prior authorization.
+Check with your insurance company for details.
 Please contact our office if you would like to schedule an appointment.